 2. The dated HERS Certificate (and HERS logo where this exists)

-3. The existence of valid employee ECS HERS cards
+3. The existence of valid employee HERS cards

 4. The existence of employee portfolios